owid/etl/docs/architecture/metadata/index.md

     If you have questions about the metadata, you can share these in our [discussion](https://github.com/owid/etl/discussions/categories/metadata).
 This greatly helps us keep track of the questions and answers, and makes it easier for others to find answers to similar questions.

+    :material-chat-question: Additionally, we have added a [FAQs](faqs) section to this entry.

 One of the main values of our work is the careful documentation that we provide along with our data and articles.
 In the context of data, we have created a metadata system in ETL that allows us to describe the data that we are working with.